 Step Two: Log into the Financial Aid Portal

-When you have completed your WASFA application, log into the ctcLink Student Self Service Portal to check your file status and, once awarded, view your awards.
+When you have completed your WASFA application, log into your ctcLink account to check your file status and, once awarded, view your awards.

 Once we have received your WASFA, we will contact you via email if we require further documentation.
 This could include, but is not limited to, proof of high school/GED completion, affidavit form, financial/income information etc. Any additional information will be listed on your Financial Aid Portal.
-Please be sure to check your Portal regularly for ALL updates.
+Please be sure to check your ctcLink account regularly for ALL updates.

 NOTE: You will not have access to the Portal until we have received your WASFA.
 A Welcome Email with instructions on how to access your Portal will be emailed to you upon submission of your WASFA.